-Rings Loop Trail is a 1.5 mile lightly trafficked loop trail located near Nipton, CA that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, rock climbing, nature trips, and birding and is accessible year-round.
+Hole-in-the-Wall Rings Trail is a 1.4 mile lightly trafficked loop trail located near Nipton, CA that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, rock climbing, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash